-Oxford Economics in collaboration with the EPRA have launched a report analysing the impact of the COVID-19 crisis on European listed real estate.
+Oxford Economics in collaboration with the EPRA have launched two reports analysing the impact of the COVID-19 crisis on European listed real estate.

-Published in collaboration with the European Public Real Estate Association (EPRA), this report examines the outlook for European listed real estate across alternative paths for the economic recovery from the crisis.
-We also examine the potential for lasting changes to how people live and work, drawing implications for real-estate performance over a longer timeframe.
+The first report was published just weeks after the World Health Organisation declared COVID-19 a ‘pandemic’ at a time that was especially uncertain, with investors struggling to understand the fallout from the crisis.
+The report examined the outlook for European listed real estate across alternative paths for the economic recovery from the crisis.
+We also examined the potential for lasting changes to how people live and work, drawing implications for real-estate performance over a longer timeframe.

 Our economic consulting team are world leaders in quantitative economic analysis, working with clients around the globe and across sectors to build models, forecast markets and evaluate interventions using state-of-the art techniques.
 Lead consultants on this project were: